 Putnam Valley is a somewhat small town located in the state of New York.
 With a population of 11,628 people and two constituent neighborhoods, Putnam Valley is the 161st largest community in New York.

-Putnam Valley is a decidedly white-collar town, with fully 85.80% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Putnam Valley is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Putnam Valley who work in management occupations (14.49%), office and administrative support (11.11%), and teaching (10.27%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Putnam Valley is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Putnam Valley is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Putnam Valley who work in office and administrative support (12.38%), management occupations (11.93%), and teaching (10.61%).

 Also of interest is that Putnam Valley has more people living here who work in computers and math than 95% of the places in the US.

-Despite being a small town, Putnam Valley has a lot of people using the train to get to and from work every day.
-Most of these people on the train are using it to get to good jobs in other cities.
+In Putnam Valley, a lot of people use the train to get to work every day though Putnam Valley is a relatively small town.
+Those that ride the train are primarily traveling out of town to good jobs in other cities.

+Putnam Valley is a very ethnically-diverse town.
 The people who call Putnam Valley home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Putnam Valley residents report their race to be White, followed by Asian.
+The greatest number of Putnam Valley residents report their race to be White, followed by Black or African-American.
 Putnam Valley also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.48% of the town’s residents.
-Important ancestries of people in Putnam Valley include Irish, German, English, and Polish.
+People of Hispanic or Latino origin account for 11.95% of the town’s residents.
+Important ancestries of people in Putnam Valley include Italian, Irish, German, English, and European.

 The most common language spoken in Putnam Valley is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Other Indo-European.